Minimal regular models of quadratic twists of genus two curves: Minimal regular models of quadratic twists

-In the following theorem, we find the reduction type of the minimal regular model of $C^{\chi}$ when the special fiber of the stable model is irreducible with two double points.

-\begin{Theorem} Let $C$ be a hyperelliptic curve defined over $K$.
-Assume that $L/K$ is tamely ramified and $\CC_k$ consists of one irreducible component with exactly two ordinary double points.
-Let $K(\sqrt{D})/K$ be a quadratic extension whose associated character is $\chi$, and $\nu(D)=1$.
-If $X$ and $X^{\chi}$ are the minimal regular models of the curves $C$ and its quadratic twist by $\chi$, $C^{\chi}$, then the reduction type of $X^{\chi}$ is given in the following table.
-10pt

-\end{Theorem} \begin{Proof} Unless otherwise stated, we will assume that $\overline{\omega}$ is non-ramified since the proofs for the other two subcases are similar.
-The integers $d_1$ and $d_2$ are the degrees of singularity of the two ordinary double points in $\CC_k$.
-Recall that $\CC^{\chi}_k$ is irreducible with exactly two ordinary double points, Lemma \ref{Lem:StableModelofTwist}.
-The degrees of singularity of the double points is given in Proposition \ref{prop:degreeofsingularity}.
+The proofs of b) and c) follow the same lines of the proof of a), therefore, they will be omitted. \end{Proof} The integers $d_1$ and $d_2$ appearing in the reduction types of Theorem \ref{thm:oneirreduciblecomponent} b) are the degrees of singularity of the two ordinary double points in $\CC_k$.
+The degrees of singularity of the double points is given in Proposition \ref{prop:degreeofsingularity} (III).
+The degrees of singularity of the two double points in $\CC_k$ when the reduction type of $X$ is either $[2{\rm I}_{d_1}-0]$ or $[{\rm III}_{d_1/2}]$ are both equal to $d_1$.